-With a few “Honey” rides had it was time to move on to the “boys” rides like the Hulk.
+With a few “Honey” rides it was time to move on to the “boys” rides like the Hulk.
 I sat that one out while I rounded up a drink and when the boys were done we ate some lunch before heading over to Universal Studios.
 We were lucky to each have a two park pass so we could visit both Islands of Adventure and Universal Studios.
 We ordered a large pizza in the Superhero’s Cafe and spent a little time in the adjoining arcade.
 Honey loves to play skiball.

 I have to say that I was disappointed that the Spider-Man ride was out of commission.
-I wasn’t upset that it was I understand the need for facelifts and a little bit of tender loving care to keep the rides in tip top shape.
+I wasn’t upset that it was I understand the need for facelifts and a little bit of tender loving care to keep the rides in tip-top shape.
 I was just disappointed for us it was down while we visited.
 My good friend LeeAnn at The Life of Rylie…and Bryce too! got a chance last weekend to experience the new and improved Spider-Man ride when she visited for a special VIP Mardi Gras trip.

 We had an unexpected fun time on The Disaster!
 (This was previously The Earthquake).
 We were the last group to experience this ride before the park closed.
 What was so fun and unexpected was the part Nick played in our entertainment.
-This is a ride (ride is not the best term), lets say experience, through the making of a motion picture.
+This is a ride (ride is not the best term), let’s say experience, through the making of a motion picture.
 The first order of business was to select a child actor for a part in the movie.
 Guess who volunteered for the part, or I should say guess which father volunteered their son for the part?
-That would be my husband volunteering Nick.
+That would be my husband volunteering with Nick.

 After the actors were selected we moved into the taping room.
 The director told everyone what to do and say.
 All of this was being taped while the actors were forced to work with fake props and blue screens.
 When the taping was done the entire group entered the subway for some additional screening, we all got to be part of the movie.
-At the very end they edited all the taping together and rolled film.
+At the very end, they edited all the taping together and rolled the film.
 Nick was at the beginning, he was seen jumping off of something and was caught by “The Rock” (Dwayne Johnson).
-The whole experience was fun and perfect for Nick who loves the attention.
+The whole experience was fun and perfect for Nick who loves attention.
 I’ve always told him if he doesn’t become an athlete he should become an actor.

-Just about closing time we headed out of the park.
+Just about closing time, we headed out of the park.
 Before we left we grabbed some photo opportunities.

 Overall the day at Universal Studios and Islands of Adventure was amazing.
 I would have loved to stay for another day.
-I hope to go back soon to re-visit Harry Potter and ride the new Spider-Man.
-We also missed a few rides like Men in Black due to time constraints that it would be great to get a chance to ride.
+I hope to go back soon to revisit Harry Potter and ride the new Spider-Man.
+We also missed a few rides like Men in Black due to time constraints so it would be great to get a chance to ride.
 The day was a perfect family adventure!